Jeff9497/Job8earch/README.md

 ### Reed API
 - Get your API key from [Reed API](https://www.reed.co.uk/developers)
-- Used for fetching UK job listings
+- Used for fetching  job listings

 ### OpenRouter API
 - Sign up at [OpenRouter](https://openrouter.ai/)
 - Get your API key from the dashboard
-- Configure privacy settings to enable free models
+- You may be required to configure privacy settings to enable free models

 ## 🤖 Available AI Models